-Hydrogen-electric jets and restructuring: Aviation industry's 2022 plans | DW | 04.01.2022
+Hydrogen-electric jets and restructuring: aviation industry's 2022 plans | DW | 04.01.2022

 The industry's green push is facing another immediate challenge, as highlighted by Lufthansa's Spohr in his interview.

-"We have to operate 18,000 extra and unnecessary flights, just to secure our takeoff and landing slots," which he said was at odds with the European Union's climate goals.
+"We have to operate 18,000 extra and unnecessary flights, just to secure our takeoff and landing slots," he said, adding it was at odds with the European Union's climate goals.

 There are some interesting milestones coming up for the aviation industry in 2022.
 The Russian twin-engine airliner, Irkut MC-21, has just been certified by authorities for passenger service.
 Even though the jet has yet to prove its mettle in the airline market, it will be competing for orders with decades-old bestsellers Airbus A320 and Boeing 737.

-This spring, there will be the first flight of an interesting addition to the Airbus family at its factory in Hamburg-Finkenwerder: the A321XLR.
-The airplane can carry between 180 and 220 passengers over distances of up to 8,700 km (5,406 miles), thanks to its extra fuel tanks- It comes at the unit cost of a smaller medium-haul airliner.
+This spring will see the first flight of an interesting addition to the Airbus family at its factory in Hamburg-Finkenwerder: the A321XLR.
+The airplane can carry between 180 and 220 passengers over distances of up to 8,700 km (5,406 miles), thanks to its extra fuel tanks.
+It comes at the unit cost of a smaller medium-haul airliner.

 The low-flying cost means the aircraft would be economically viable to operate nonstop intercontinental routes even from secondary airports.
 The director of Nuremberg airport in Germany, for example, recently signaled his interest in direct flights to the US East Coast using the new A321XLR.